swiftlang/swift/docs/Lexicon.md

 in GOT directly point to absolute addresses of symbols.
 The format of GOT is platform-dependent.
 Loaders update GOT relocations either on startup or on symbol access.

+Additionally, IRGen makes heavy usage of "GOT" as in "GOT-equivalent variable" to describe the way it forms references to global objects that may or may not be external references.

 ## iff